- The Tax Benefits of Commercial Real Estate Ownership Explained

 1. Depreciation Deductions for Income Taxes

 Just like any other physical asset, a piece of commercial real estate wears down over time.
 Due to this, investors can deduct a certain amount off of their income taxes each year in order to account for this.
-Right now, the IRS permits owners to depreciate commercial buildings over a 39-year period, and residential buildings over a 27.5-year period.
+Right now, the IRS permits owners to depreciate commercial buildings over a 39-year period and residential buildings over a 27.5-year period.
 For instance, if an investor purchases a $5 million commercial building, they can take approximately $128,000 of depreciation each year.

 Cost Segregation Studies and Accelerated Depreciation

 While depreciation itself is fantastic for investors, there are a variety of things an investor can do to take larger depreciation deductions over a shorter period of time.
-In many cases, an investor can order a cost depreciation study from an engineering firm, which will identify various parts of a property that can be depreciated over a shorter period of time, say, 5 or 10 years.
-For instance, if $1 million of the property in the example above (such as roofing and electrical components) can be depreciated over a 10-year period, an owner could take the depreciation for that part of the property as an $100,000 per year deduction over their first 10 years of ownership.
+In many cases, an investor can order a cost depreciation study from an engineering firm, which will identify various parts of a property that can be depreciated over a shorter period of time, say, five or 10 years.
+For instance, if $1 million of the property in the example above (such as roofing and electrical components) can be depreciated over a 10-year period, an owner could take the depreciation for that part of the property as a $100,000 per year deduction over their first 10 years of ownership.

 This would lead them to be able to take approximately $202,000 a year of deductions/year over the first 10 years, and approximately $102,000 a year of deductions over the remaining 29 years.
 While cost segregation studies can be used for both multifamily and commercial properties, they are more commonly used for multifamily properties.